genestack/user-tutorials/user-guide/source/guide/pipelines.rst

    here means the max intron size equal about 590,000 bp.
 If you are not sure about intron size value, `this paper`_ may help you to make a decision.
    (default: 0)
-8. **Maximum genomic distance between mates** is the maximum gap between reads from a pair when mapped to the genome.
+8. **Maximum genomic distance between mates** is a maximum gap between reads from a pair when mapped to the genome.
 If reads map to the genome farther apart the fragment is considered to be chimeric. (default: 0)

 .. _this paper: https://www.ncbi.nlm.nih.gov/pubmed/10454621

-The application is based on STAR_ aligner.
+The application is based on the STAR_ aligner.

 .. _STAR: https://github.com/alexdobin/STAR